 It usually takes anywhere between 1 to 14 days for your to receive your credit card in the mail.
 This depends on the provider and your mail location.
 Yet, some banks like Bankwest offer a digital version of the credit card via their app, so you can use it almost instantly.

-What can I do if I wasn't approved?
+What can I do if I was declined?

 Call your bank and quote your application reference number.
 Ask why your credit card application is declined.
 Then try and resolve the declined reason or ask your bank to manually re-assess your application.